-There is a bathroom close to the bedrooms and a shower-room off the utility room.
+There is a bathroom close to the bedrooms and a shower-room refurbished in 2021 off the utility room.

 The house is spacious with a snug/TV room as well as the enormous sitting/dining room with its views across Loch Alsh to Skye, real fire and TV.